gcharang/komodo-wiki/Setup-Komodo-Notary-Node.md

 cp ~/SuperNET/iguana/wp ~/SuperNET/iguana/wp_7776
 ```

-Now create a new file for the pubkey.
+Now create a new file for the btcpubkey.
 Enter it as:
 pubkey=xxxxxxxxxxxxxxxxxxxxxxx
 ```
 vim pubkey.txt